-Teenage use of e-cigarettes is ramping up – vaping is now the most preferred way to smoke … in fact, over 2 million adolescents used e-cigarettes in 2017.
+Teenage use of e-cigarettes is ramping up – vaping is now the most preferred way to smoke … in fact, adolescent use has increased by 1800%.
+Also, now in 2022, 1 in 20 Americans vape.
 Some attribute this escalating use to how these products are expertly packaged and advertised – targeted to this adolescent marketplace.
 The FDA has stated recently that it will be “cracking down” on illegal sales to minors, as well as these types of marketing strategies.
 Will this strategy be effective?
 Only time will tell.

 One JUULpod may have as much caffeine as an entire package of 20 cigarettes.
 Teenage brains are still in a developmental phase, and vaping may increase the risk of other drugs and alcohol use.
 Vaping seems to have an effect of reducing one’s attention span.
 One study found increased levels of carcinogens in the urine of vaping teens.

 Please also see this video from CNN, in which Dr. Sanjay Gupta discusses vaping and its dangers.